 Usually, someone clamors to go first.
 This is important, as that same person typically invokes the rule of "no repeats!"
 He is then gleefully triumphant, for by going first, he will get the easy answers like "Being with my friend over here today," or "Going ice skating."
 Those that go later will have to dig deeper, stretching to remember more specifics.

 There is a similar process going on right now, a careful look at where we are in our Brattleboro elementary schools.
 As a board, we are asking some questions of the children in our schools ... of the staff that works with them daily ... and of the parents of the children that attend.
-We are surveying them with just two questions: What do you like about your school?
-And what would you change?

 At the same time, we are hosting the first in a series of community conversations with the Brattleboro Town School Board about "Learning in the 21st Century."
 We want to hear from the community at large.
 We’ll be asking -- and taking notes on the answers -- just three questions: What’s working?
 What do we want more of?
 Given budget realities, where should we focus?